 Courtesy of @good.boys.nash.mac, KONG Box brand ambassador

-• Create content documenting your adventures with the products.
+• Describe your experiences with the products.

 As an ambassador, make sure you create and share content that authentically features, showcases and documents how you use the products.